-Before I kick off this review, I should say that I have massive respect for Plus 500 from a marketing point of view.
-They obviously looked at the online trading industry and thought to themselves, “this is ripe for disruption” and to be fair they did disrupt the CFD trading industry.
+I should say that I have massive respect for Plus500 from a marketing point of view.
+They obviously looked at the online trading industry and thought to themselves, “this is ripe for disruption” and to be fair they did disrupt the CFD trading (not the financial spread betting) industry.

-Before Plus 500 came along, most CFD platforms asked you to deposit a minimum of £5,000 to open an account.
+Before Plus500 came along, most CFD platforms asked you to deposit a minimum of £5,000 to open an account.
 You had to prove that you had the relevant experience to trade high-risk derivative products, pass credit checks and wait at least a week before compliance, accounts and sales had checked your account and allocated you an account number.
-An in some cases, you didn’t even get an account number until you’d BACS’d money over to fund your account.
+And in some cases, you didn’t even get an account number until you’d BACS’d money over to fund your account.

-Soon after that, all the other trading platforms tried to catch up but legacy technology still makes a lot for them slower than Plus 500 to this day.
+Soon after that, all the other trading platforms tried to catch up but legacy technology still makes them a lot slower than Plus500 to this day.

-But, whilst Plus 500 have disrupted the industry, it’s not nessecaruly for the good.
+But, whilst Plus500 have disrupted the CFD industry, it’s not necessarily for the good.
 Trading is a high risk, most people lose money.
 Just because you can do something, should you?

 I know that things that are bad for you are often enjoyable, this isn’t a debate about whether or not CFDs are good or bad.
 I have been in the CFD industry for 20 years and I think they are good, but then I have always dealt with professional clients, hedge funds, and traders who understand the risk.
 CFDs can be used to hedge portfolios, increase diversification, build a stake in a company without declaring it, making money when the markets fall by shorting stocks.